 Are you wondering if you can weld aluminum with flux core?
-No problem at all, as we are here, we will cover you!
+No problem at all, as we are here, we will cover for you!

-Maybe you are a newbie, or professional in aluminum welding, read on here, you will learn a lot about aluminum welding with flux core.
+Maybe you are a newbie, or professional in aluminum welding, read on here, and you will learn a lot about aluminum welding with flux core.

 However, we are going to explain different facts related to aluminum weld using flux core.